Depression Screening Test

 Have any of the following symptoms been present nearly every day for at least two weeks?

-If A or B is true and if you answered yes to five or more of the above questions, you may have a major depressive illness.
-If you answered yes to #15, you may consider that major depression is but one phase of a bipolar disorder.
+If A or B is true and if you answered yes to five or more of the above questions, you should seek out a qualified mental health professional such as a psychiatrist, psychologist, a licensed social worker, etc.

-For the diagnosis to be complete, however, you should have a complete physical exam and blood workup to rule out other medical problems such as anemia, reactive hypoglycemia and low thyroid, all of which cause symptoms which may mimic those of major depression.
+Your doctor may want to give you a complete physical exam and blood workup to rule out other medical problems such as anemia, reactive hypoglycemia and low thyroid, all of which cause symptoms which may mimic those of major depression.